 Obtaining a criminal justice or law enforcement degree will give you a good background on which you can build.
 A personal bodyguard also needs specialized training in areas that include defensive techniques, disarming, weapon use, driving, CPR, first aid, and communication, some of which may be included in your degree program.

 Aspiring bodyguards need training under the supervision of professionals, as well as field experience.
 Many private institutions offer training of this nature in the form of short courses conducted in classrooms and in the field.
-A few institutions offer bachelor's and master's programs in areas that include personal protection management, intelligence management, and counterterrorism and terrorism studies.
 Students learn how to protect their client and obey laws concerning protective security.
 They are taught to respond to threats, to develop procedures to protect clients, and to protect clients without opening themselves up to civil or legal liability.

 Some states require that personal bodyguards obtain licensure.
 Licensure requirements vary depending on the state.
 In addition, a bodyguard may need to secure authorization to carry a concealed weapon.